 We strive to maintain the highest standards.
-Currently 11 of our campuses are classified as a School of Excellence or Distinction.
+Currently 13 of our campuses are classified as ACCSC Schools of Excellence or ACCSC Schools of Distinction.
 Six of our campuses have achieved this award twice in their history, and one campus has received this award three times in its history.

-The table below sets out the renewal cycle for each of our schools.
+The table below sets out the renewal cycle for each of our schools:

-Campus Accreditation Expiration Renewal Status On-Site Evaluation Long Beach, California September 2022 Renewed March 2017 Exton, Pennsylvania (1) October 2022 Renewed June 2016 Dallas/Ft.
-Worth, Texas (1) March 2023 Renewed December 2016 Sacramento, California (1) December 2023 Renewed March 2017 Mooresville, North Carolina; NASCAR Technical Institute (NASCAR Tech) (1) December 2024 Renewed July 2018 Avondale, Arizona (1) February 2025 Renewed February 2019 Orlando, Florida (1) February 2025 Renewed August 2018 Houston, Texas (1) February 2025 Renewed September 2018 Lisle, Illinois (1) February 2025 Renewed December 2018 Rancho Cucamonga, California (1) February 2025 Renewed March 2019 Phoenix, Arizona; Motorcycle Mechanics Institute (MMI) (1) May 2025 Renewed April 2019 Bloomfield New Jersey (2) May 2025 Renewed December 2019
+Campus Accreditation Expiration Renewal Status On-Site Evaluation Long Beach, California September 2022 In Process November 2022 Exton, Pennsylvania (1) October 2022 In Process Est FY23 Houston, Texas (MIAT) (2) December 2022 In Process Est FY23 Dallas/Ft.
+Worth, Texas (1) March 2023 In Process Est FY23 Sacramento, California (1) December 2023 Renewed March 2017 Mooresville, North Carolina; NASCAR Technical Institute (NASCAR Tech) (1) December 2024 Renewed July 2018 Avondale, Arizona (1) February 2025 Renewed February 2019 Orlando, Florida (1) February 2025 Renewed August 2018 Houston, Texas (1) February 2025 Renewed September 2018 Lisle, Illinois (1) February 2025 Renewed December 2018 Rancho Cucamonga, California (1) February 2025 Renewed March 2019 Avondale, Arizona; Motorcycle Mechanics Institute (MMI) (1) May 2025 Renewed April 2019 Bloomfield, New Jersey (2) May 2025 Renewed December 2019 Canton, Michigan (MIAT) (2) July 2026 Renewed October 2021 Austin, Texas (3) May 2024 Approved Est FY25 Miramar, Florida (3) September 2024 Approved Est FY25

-- (1) Indicates a school that has achieved School of Excellence status during its most recent renewal of accreditation, which recognizes ACCSC-accredited institutions for their commitment to the expectations and rigors of ACCSC accreditation, as well as the efforts made by the institution in maintaining high levels of achievement among their students. - (2) Indicates a school that has achieved School of Distinction status during its most recent renewal of accreditation, which recognizes accredited member schools that demonstrated a commitment to the expectations and rigors of ACCSC accreditation, as well as a commitment to delivering quality educational programs to students.
+- (1) Indicates a school that has achieved School of Excellence status during its most recent renewal of accreditation, which recognizes ACCSC-accredited institutions for their commitment to the expectations and rigors of ACCSC accreditation, as well as the efforts made by the institution in maintaining high levels of achievement among their students. - (2) Indicates a school that has achieved School of Distinction status during its most recent renewal of accreditation, which recognizes accredited member schools that demonstrated a commitment to the expectations and rigors of ACCSC accreditation, as well as a commitment to delivering quality educational programs to students. - (3) New schools are initially accredited for a two year term after which they are then eligible to renew for the longer five or six year renewal cycle.